Mr. Osomatsu: Production and release

+Distribution

+In Australia and New Zealand, Madman Entertainment released the first season on DVD on December 7, 2016, and made the series available on AnimeLab.

+At their panel in Otakon 2017, Viz Media announced that they have licensed the first two seasons in North, Central and South America and simulcast the second season.
+Viz released the first season in North America on Blu-Ray on March 9, 2021.
+It does not include episode 1.
+The dub was initially written (including episode 1) and directed by Patrick Seitz, who both left the project for other commitments, leaving Christopher Bevins to re-write and re-record the series minus the first episode.
+Viz Media released the second season on Blu-ray on September 14, 2021.

 Other media

 A manga adaptation of Mr. Osomatsu, illustrated by Masako Shitara, began serialization in Shueisha's You magazine on January 15, 2016.
 It transferred to Shueisha's Cookie magazine in November 2018 after You ended its publication in October of the same year.
 The manga ended in Cookie on November 26, 2020.
 A novelization of the anime, written by Yū Mitsuru and illustrated by Naoyuki Asano, was published on July 29, 2016.
 A serialization focusing on the series' collaboration with the Ultraman franchise, Ultramatsu, is an ongoing manga published on LINE that takes place after the Season 1 finale.

-Bandai Namco released a party game based on the series for the Nintendo 3DS on December 22, 2016.
+Bandai Namco Entertainment released a party game based on the series for the Nintendo 3DS on December 22, 2016.
 An otome game developed by Idea Factory was released for the PlayStation Vita in 2017.

 A live action adaptation movie, titled Osomatsu San Movie, was announced in August 2021.
-This marks the first official live action iteration of the franchise.
+The film was the first official live-action iteration of the franchise.
 It is directed by Tsutomu Hanabusa and stars the nine member boy band Snow Man as the Matsuno sextuplets with members Ryōta Miyadate, Shōta Watanabe, and Ryōhei Abe as original characters Period, End, and Close respectively.
 The group also provided the film's theme song "Brother Beat."
 The film premiered on March 25, 2022.